 - selected suitable accounting policies and then applied them consistently - made judgements and estimates that were reasonable and prudent - complied with the local authority code.

-The strategic director and chief finance officer has also:
+The chief finance officer has also:

 - kept proper accounting records which were up to date - taken reasonable steps for the prevention and detection of fraud and other irregularities.